Top 10 Do’s and Don’ts at the Workplace

 2. Don’t Gossip about your coworker or your boss

-Office gossip may be tempting because you have to actively make sure that you are not getting involved in them as they may backfire you in the long run.
-Unhealthy conversations which are just draining your energy and productivity should be avoided at the workplace.
+Office gossip may be tempting because you have to actively ensure you are not getting involved in them as it may backfire you in the long run.
+Unhealthy conversations that are just draining your energy and productivity should be avoided at the workplace.
 Gossiping at the workplace would make you a person who nobody can trust and make you seem that you aren’t a team player.
 This would not let you achieve your professional goals and also harm your career in the future if you become a topic of gossip.

 3. Don’t Be Passive Aggressive